 Every child has a gift of music and the ability to use and enjoy it.
 Music classes meet weekly for 30 minutes as the “young musicians” study the basic elements of music: pitch, dynamics (loud/soft), rhythm and meter, and tempo (fast/slow).
 In addition to their voices, other instruments are played and explored.
 Folk songs, songs with movement, and Biblical songs are learned.
 Our weekly music classes include, on a regular basis, music that teaches the children about God’s love, the Bible, Jesus as our Good Shepherd, and prayers sung or spoken.
 Classes are lively and enjoyable.
 The primary goal and focus of music is for the children to love making music.

 First Presbyterian Church Preschool believes that knowledge of God and the teachings of the Bible and of Jesus are central to the development of a whole, complete person.
 Children learn values and habits, which last a lifetime, at an early age.
 Through classroom lessons and once-a-week chapel programs, First Presbyterian Church Preschool teaches children about God’s love for us.
-A Bible story or a devotional with scripture is read or told to the children on a daily basis by their classroom teacher.
 The children say a blessing before eating.

 The Chapel program offers an opportunity to develop spiritually and to learn the great truths of the Church.
 The children hear Biblical stories which convey God’s great love for us.
 The weekly Chapel program meets in our church sanctuary familiarizing the children with a place of worship.